• Recipe Index

 How do I know if the swordfish is thoroughly cooked?

-Swordfish is a meaty fish and the easiest way to tell if the swordfish is done is by using an instant-read or meat thermometer.
+Swordfish is a meaty fish, and the easiest way to tell if it’s done is to use an instant-read or meat thermometer.
 The temperature should read 130°F for medium, 135°F for medium-well, or 140 to 145°F for well-done.

 Another way to tell if your swordfish is thoroughly cooked is by inserting the tines of a fork into the thickest portion of the swordfish at a 45° angle.
 Gently twist the fork and pull up some of the fish.
 If it flakes easily, without resistance, the fish is done.